 The Bedford Parent Teacher Group, in partnership with the district, coordinates and fulfills volunteer needs within our schools.
-Annually the PTG logs over 20,000 volunteer hours district wide.
+Annually the PTG logs close to 20,000 volunteer hours district wide.
 All six Bedford Schools have received the Blue Ribbon Award for volunteer excellence from New Hampshire Partners in Education for many years.

 Ways You Can Help

 Volunteer In The Schools – be a room parent, help make copies, assist the school nurse…

 Help From Home – donate baked goods, make arts and crafts, send in class supplies…